 South Park — “A Nightmare on Facetime” (Season 16, Episode 12)

-As he continues to deny the impact streaming services are having on video rental stores, Randy soon spirals into insanity, reminiscent of Jack Nicholson from The Shining.
-While this goes on, the boys dress up as the Avengers for Halloween, and are soon targeted by a group of criminals after they fail to stop a robbery while under the guise of their superhero counterparts.
+In “A Nightmare on Facetime,” Randy buys a Blockbuster video store and has the family work the holiday shift, despite it being 2012 and no one renting movies on DVD anymore.
+As he continues to deny the impact streaming services have on video rental stores, Randy soon spirals into insanity, reminiscent of Jack Nicholson in The Shining.
+As this goes on, the boys dress up as the Avengers for Halloween and soon become targets of a group of criminals after they fail to stop a robbery while under the guise of their superhero counterparts.

-Although South Park fans might view this one as a controversial choice — with such notable contenders as “Halloween Special” or “Pinkeye” also in the running for the series' best Halloween episode — “A Nightmare on Facetime” episode remains a hilarious spoof of notable movies like Avengers and The Shining, as well as then-current cultural topics like the continuing success of streaming services.
+Although South Park fans might view this one as a controversial choice — with such notable contenders as “Halloween Special” or “Pinkeye” also in the running for the series' best Halloween episode — “A Nightmare on Facetime” episode remains a hilarious spoof of notable movies like The Avengers and The Shining, as well as then-current cultural topics like the continuing success of streaming services.

 Seinfeld — “The Frogger” (Season 9, Episode 18)

-Season 9's episode, “The Frogger,” is probably the closest the series has come to producing a balanced Halloween episode.
-Equal parts funny as it is creepy (although definitely more of the former than the latter), “The Frogger” finds George trying to transport a vintage Frogger arcade game that he has the high score on from an old pizza restaurant going out of business, while Elaine tries to hide the fact that she has eaten her boss's expensive cake.
+Technically speaking, Seinfeld doesn't have any strictly Halloween-themed episodes.
+Regardless, the show has had its fair share of darker episodes that might've earned a spot on this list, with season 9's “The Frogger” serving as the closest thing the series has to a Halloween episode.
+Equal parts funny as creepy, “The Frogger” finds George trying to transport a vintage Frogger arcade game from an old pizza restaurant he frequented as a boy, all the while, Elaine tries to hide the fact that she has eaten her boss's expensive cake.